Meet Dr. Paul S. Auerbach

 To bring the field of Wilderness Medicine to life for students, Dr. Paul Auerbach utilized his extensive clinical and medical education expertise to guide the creation and development of the NYLF Medicine Emergency Medicine Simulation: When Care is Hours Away.

-Paul S. Auerbach MD, MS, FACEP, FAWM is the Redlich Family Professor in the Department of Emergency Medicine at Stanford University, and Medical Director, Strategic Projects, Stanford Health Care.
+Paul S. Auerbach MD, MS, FACEP, FAAEM, MFAWM is the Redlich Family Professor in the Department of Emergency Medicine at Stanford University School of Medicine.
 Previously, Dr. Auerbach was Chief of the Divisions of Emergency Medicine at Vanderbilt University and Stanford University.
 He is the world’s leading authority on wilderness medicine and one of the world’s leading authorities on emergency medicine.
-A graduate of Duke University and Duke University School of Medicine, as well as the Stanford Graduate School of Business, Dr. Auerbach is editor of the definitive medical textbook Wilderness Medicine, and author of the books Medicine for the Outdoors, Field Guide to Wilderness Medicine, Diving the Rainbow Reefs, and Management Lessons from the E.R.
+A graduate of Duke University and Duke University School of Medicine, as well as the Stanford Graduate School of Business, Dr. Auerbach is editor of the definitive medical textbook Wilderness Medicine, and author of the books Medicine for the Outdoors, Field Guide to Wilderness Medicine, Diving the Rainbow Reefs, Management Lessons from the E.R., and Enviromedics: The Impact of Climate Change on Human Health.

 Dr. Auerbach is a founder and past President of the Wilderness Medical Society, and editor emeritus of the journal Wilderness and Environmental Medicine.
-He serves as Chief Medical Officer for Healthline, national medical consultant on hazardous marine animals to the Divers Alert Network (DAN), member of the National Medical Committee for the National Ski Patrol System, and elected member of the Council on Foreign Relations.
-He serves as an advisor to companies such as InSilixa, iBlades, LifeScript, and Practice Fusion.
+He serves as national medical consultant on hazardous marine animals to the Divers Alert Network (DAN), member of the National Medical Committee for the National Ski Patrol System, and elected member of the Council on Foreign Relations.

 He has been honored by the American College of Emergency Physicians, California Emergency Medical Services Authority, Divers Alert Network, Wilderness Medical Society, and Academy of Underwater Arts and Sciences.
 His international medical activities have included volunteer physician at the Hospitalito Atitlan in Santiago, Guatemala, instructor and examiner for the Nepal Ambulance Service, and emergency responder to the earthquakes in Haiti (2010) and Nepal (2015).
 He is enormously grateful for opportunities to be with his family, friends, and colleagues, who understand the importance of “giving back” and trying to make the world a better place.